CRISP: CTSI’s Research Initiative for Special Populations

 Before any funding can begin, awardees must provide documentation of all necessary regulatory approvals (IRB, IACUC, hSCRO, IBC, CORID, etc.).
 Once regulatory documentation is provided, awarded projects will undergo an administrative review from NCATS, which may take up to 30 days.
 Funding cannot begin until projects have been approved by NCATS.
-Because of this, all applicants are strongly encouraged to have the necessary regulatory documents ready for submission.
+Because of this, all applicants are strongly encouraged to have the necessary regulatory documents submitted or ready for submission.

-The Principal Investigator must be a University of Pittsburgh faculty member; Postdoctoral trainees and trainees in clinical training programs are not eligible to serve as PI.
+The Principal Investigator must be a University of Pittsburgh faculty member; postdoctoral trainees and trainees in clinical training programs are not eligible to serve as PI.
 Faculty member on early-career training awards or clinical research scholars (i.e. recipients of K-series or similar career development grants) are eligible.
 New PIs are strongly encouraged, but submissions from established investigators will be accepted if there is clear evidence that the pilot project represents a distinctly new direction from their previously funded work.

 Round 1: Letter of Intent

-Applications should be in the form of a single PDF document; please use Arial size 11 font, with margins of 0.5 inches.
-All materials must be submitted before midnight on Friday, March 2; additional or supplemental materials cannot be accepted after the deadline, and will not be reviewed.
+Applications should be in the form of a single PDF document; please use Arial size 11 font with margins of 0.5 inches.
+All materials must be submitted before 11:59 p.m. on Friday, May 27, 2022.
+Additional or supplemental materials cannot be accepted after the deadline and will not be reviewed.SUBMISSION PORTAL

 Round 1: Review Criteria